parthenon-hpc-lab/parthenon/docs/development.md

 +      Kokkos::MinMax<Real>(minmax));
 ```
 (note the explicit use of `pmb->exec_space` to use to execution space associated with the `MeshBlock`).
-Also note note the `par_policy` function, which is used to control the default behavior of how
+Also note the `par_policy` function, which is used to control the default behavior of how
 Kokkos launches kernels, see following section.

 Another example are the [buffer packing]() functions